santalvarez/wizard/README.md

     <img src="./docs/images/wizard.png" height="128" alt="Wizard" />
 </p>

-Wizard is an open source EDR agent for macOS.
+Wizard is an open source security agent for macOS.
 It is built on top of the System Extensions Framework